 The greatest thing that hinders your joy is your pursuit of lesser joys.
-Turn off your iphones, leave the ball game, exit the movie, put down the remote, and look to Him, the Author and Perfecter of our faith, who for the joy that was set before Him, endured the cross, despising the shame, and is seated at the right hand of God.
-(Side note: Christians work hard at making the Christian life normative, to prove to the world that we can be trusted.
-But what if we put aside our reactions to legalism and fake spirituality, and began to live with the radical purpose of showing the world that Jesus is better than the world… by embracing Jesus in the world with full, radical measure.) #soapbox
+Turn off your iphones, leave the ball game, exit the movie, put down the remote, and look to Him, the Author and Perfecter of our faith, who for the joy that was set before Him endured the cross, despising the shame, and is seated at the right hand of God.

 People of Jesus – You don’t have to be a rock star, you just have to walk with the one who made the stars.
 And you can do that right where you are.
 Let go of your perception of you.

-Focusing on Jesus in our context will free us to be excellent, satisfied doers – right where He has placed us.
+Focusing on Jesus in our context will free us to be satisfied – right where He has placed us.

 When we behold the radiant one, we will be filled with true, deep joy.